lzddzh/cs5234/README.md

 * pset4/

 An experimenting assignment, in which two sketch algorithms are compared on the accuracy.
+For detail please refer to the experimenting report.
 For more detailed information, see [Problem Set 4](http://www.comp.nus.edu.sg/~gilbert/CS5234/2016/psets/pset4.pdf)